-In our digitally networked world, information is an essential resource that both plays an important role in the stability of our society, but also makes progress, technical developments and research in many areas possible in the first place.
+In our digitally networked world, information is an essential resource that both plays an important role in the stability of our society, but also makes progress, technical developments and research in many areas possible.
 Our communication is as dependent on the reliability of information as is the news, or the data on which political decision-making is based.

-The Information Integrity Academy is a spin-off of Humboldt-Universität zu Berlin, supported by Humboldt-Innovation and the HEADT Centre.
-We – as the Information Academy – aim to teach the skills needed to recognize and assess false or unreliable information.
-Learn more about the members of our team and scroll down to learn more about our story!
+The Information Integrity Academy is a spin-off of Humboldt-Universität zu Berlin, supported by Humboldt-Innovation, the HEADT Centre, and the iSchools.
+We – as the Information Integrity Academy – aim to teach the skills needed to recognize and assess false or unreliable information.
+Learn more about the members of our team and our story!

 Like many projects, the Information Integrity Academy had multiple sources for its origin.
 One came from the principal investigator's twenty year experience as a journal editor dealing with integrity issues.
 Another came from a decade of experience as chair of the University commission on research malpractice.
 The third source was substantial funding from the publisher of Elsevier to do research on a number of forms of research integrity, which resulted in the establishment of the HEADT Centre (Humboldt-Elsevier Advanced Data and Text Centre).
 Topics include data falsification, image manipulation, and plagiarism.

 As a research project, the Information Integrity Academy remains part of the HEADT Centre under the administrative umbrella of Humboldt Innovation, which is a fully owned subsidiary of Humboldt-Universität zu Berlin.
 For outreach, the Information Academy has allied itself with the iSchools, Inc., an international non-profit educational organization with member universities on all inhabited continents.
 The iSchools provide a permanent home for the curriculum, and a base for recruiting additional experts to contribute lectures, workshops, seminars and other training materials.